 Following its premiere, a second Equity production produced by Florida Studio Theatre played eight weeks in April and May 2016, marking the play’s Southern premiere.
-It was the top spring ticket-seller for a new play in the company’s history.
 (Here’s a review from the Sarasota Observer.)
-Its Midwest premiere was at Peninsula Players Theatre in Wisconsin in August 2016, when it became an audience favorite.
+Its Midwest premiere was at Peninsula Players Theatre in Wisconsin in August 2016.
 In late August 2016 it had its New England premiere by Wellfleet Harbor Actors Theater on Cape Cod, where it earned rave reviews.

-Its fourth regional production was the Michigan premiere and the first to break into the university market: The Theatre Company, an acclaimed hybrid troupe that mixes professionals and undergrads, produced it in the playwright’s hometown, Detroit, in fall 2016.
+Its fourth regional production was the Michigan premiere and the first to break into the university market: The Theatre Company, an acclaimed hybrid troupe that mixes professionals and undergrads at University of Detroit Mercy, produced it in the playwright’s hometown, in fall 2016.
 (Even before it opened, The Detroit Free Press called it one of the new season’s Top 10 must-see productions.
 Listen to the WDET/NPR interview with the playwright.)
-Its community theatre debut was with The Drama Group of Chicago Heights, IL, in December 2016.
+St. Louis University, Nassau Community College, Messiah University, Frostburg State University, Henderson State University and other colleges have since embraced the play.

 Here’s a roundup of some of the press attention (with more here):

 Sarasota Observer, April 13, 2016: “The playwright evokes the Deep South of 1959 with spot-on dialog and dialect.
 Jones has a keen ear for cultivated Southern patois… You’ll want to get to know Jones’ characters.
 The only crusader in the bunch is on the wrong side.
 The rest quietly do the right thing.
 They don’t shout about their principles.
 But they stand on them.”